MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Method

 \subsection{Memory Replay}

 During this step, we randomly sample the data stored in the Memory to train each of the modules as follows.
 We add to these samples the newly acquired data, to make sure the model learns from the current state of the scene.
+The more memory replay iterations, the faster the model learns and converges but the slower it explores.

 \paragraph{Depth module.} We follow a standard loss from self-supervised monocular depth prediction literature~\cite{watson-cvpr21-temporal-opportunist-manydepth,godard-iccv19-digginginto,godard-cvpr17-unsupervisedmonoculardepth} to train the depth prediction module from RGB images.
 The only difference is that in our case, we use multiple input images.
 We thus predict the depth map for the current image from the $m$ previously captured images.
 The loss compares these images after warping using the predicted depth map with the same reconstruction loss as~\cite{watson-cvpr21-temporal-opportunist-manydepth,godard-iccv19-digginginto,godard-cvpr17-unsupervisedmonoculardepth}, which is a combination of SSIM, L1 and an edge-aware smoothness loss.
 We also include in this loss the next image as suggested in~\cite{watson-cvpr21-temporal-opportunist-manydepth}, since it greatly improves performance.